Toddrick McIntosh

-Early years
+Early life

 McIntosh attended Lloyd V. Berkner High School, where as a senior he made 77 tackles and 4 sacks, while receiving All-state honors.
 He accepted a football scholarship from Florida State University.

 As a redshirt freshman defensive tackle, he had 33 tackles (3 for loss).
 In 1991, he was a reserve defensive end that was used in pass rushing situations, registering 6.5 sacks, five tackles for loss, two forced fumbles, and one fumble recovery.
 He is probably best known for a notable interception he returned 49 yards for a touchdown in the #1–vs.–#3 matchup against the University of Michigan.

 As a junior, he became a starter at nose guard, tallying 44 tackles and 2 sacks.
 In his last year he was the starter at left defensive end, posting 48 tackles (5.5 for loss) and 2 sacks, while helping his team clinch the school's first national championship.
 He had a season high 9 tackles against the University of Miami.

 Professional career

 Dallas Cowboys

-McIntosh was selected in the seventh round (216th overall) of the 1994 NFL Draft by the Dallas Cowboys.
+McIntosh was selected in the seventh round (216th overall) of the 1994 NFL draft by the Dallas Cowboys.
 He was waived on November 21.